Dr Jo Birch

 I have worked with a wide variety of stakeholders including fishermen, paediatricians, architects, teachers, wildlife conservationists, asylum seekers and people with mental health difficulties.

-Much of what I do involves of children and young people.
+Much of what I do involves young people.
 I seek to understand the spaces they need and value, to recognise them as agents of their own lives and of wider social change.

 As Research Associate/ Senior Research Associate: